gukoff/web-game-complete/modules/04_add_images/README.md

 ## Goal

 Implement an interactive web app where you can:
-- upload pairs (image + secret word) to the game database (word describes the image);
+- upload pairs (image, word), where the word describes the image, to the game database;
 - play a game of guessing the word from the image.

-In the previous stage, we created an app where we upload and store words.
-Now we will also upload images.
-Images need to be uploaded, stored, and shown to the user on the game page, therefore we'll extend the HTML upload form, endpoint that accepts data from it, storage format, and the game page.

 ## Tutorial

 > In this tutorial we will assume that you've completed the previous tutorial and already have a game where you guess words but without an image hint.

+In the previous stage, we created a game with words.
+The difference is now we also have images.
+Images need to be uploaded, stored, and shown to the user on the game page.
+Therefore, we'll need to extend functionality of the HTML upload form, the endpoint that accepts form data, the storage format, and the game page.

 ### Part 1.
 Upload images

 #### Intro

+HTML forms are perfectly capable of uploading files, not only text.
+You've seen this many times: a button "Upload file" where you can attach a file from your local computer before form submission.
+This is exactly what we'll do to upload the images.

 #### 1. Add a second input to the form